KathleenDollard/StarFruit2/README.md

 StarFruit is a way to define a System.CommandLine CLI, without having to know much, or anything, about System.CommandLine.
 If you want to build a CLI today, you want to use System.CommandLine directly.
 StarFruit aims to simplify this.

+This is currently in an early prototype stage, and contributors are welcome.
+I am working on issues, but if you are interested in something, post an issue.
+The focus is on creating a mechanism for a complex source code generators that isolate the sections to allow folks to portion on only one part.
+I talked about how  thought about and built this in the [.NET Community Standup Oct 8, 2020](https://www.youtube.com/watch?v=A4479Etdx4I&list=PL1rZQsJPBU2St9-Mz1Kaa7rofciyrwWVx&index=0).

 This is the source generated version of StarFruit.
 I expect to abandon StarFruit because I think source generation is a better tool for this problem than reflection.

-This is currently in an early prototype stage, and contributors are welcome.
-I am working on issues, but if you are interested in something, post an issue.

 The goal is to allow users to build [System.CommandLine](https://github.com/dotnet/command-line-api) systems without having too know much about System.CommandLine.